 New research has shown that the SHP2 regulatory protein is a suitable drug target in tumors KRAS, and recently developed inhibitors SHP2 effectively compete with these tumors.

 SHP2 protein is required for tumor growth

 In their study, the researchers used mice with a defective protein KRAS.
-When they removed the rodents SHP2 protein, tumors ceased to grow.
+When they removed the rodent protein SHP2, tumors ceased to grow.
 Thus, researchers have been able to prove that SHP2 required for tumor formation, and that it can be used as a key target in drug aggressive tumors KRAS.

 These results were confirmed when using SHP2 inhibitors in mouse models.
-After treatment rodent tumors grew more slowly, and it was easier to control.
+After treatment, the tumor rodents grew more slowly, and it was easier to control.

 Combination therapy helps combat resistance

 The findings may solve another problem, often occurring in the treatment of tumor KRAS - the development of drug resistance.
 Scientists have used a combination of the new formulation with MEK inhibitors for the treatment mice.
 MEK inhibitors are already used in medical therapy, but many patients develop resistance to treatment.
 The study found that new inhibitors SHP2 make resistant cancer cells sensitive to inhibitors of the MEK old.
 Thus the combination of the two drugs may offer a new approach to the treatment of resistant tumors KRAS.